-We audited the District's financial statements in accordance with auditing standards generally accepted in the United States of America and Government Auditing Standards issued by the Comptroller General of the United States.
+Our responsibility, as external auditors, is to express opinions on these financial statements based on our audit.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+We planned and performed our audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.

-Clean Opinion
+Opinion

-The financial statements of the District are considered to present fairly the financial position and results of operations as of, and for the year ended June 30, 2012.
+We have issued an unmodified audit report (i.e., "clean opinion").
+The financial statements of are considered to present fairly the financial position and results of operations as of, and for the year ended June 30, 2013.